peteroupc/html3dutil/doc/index.md

 * <a href="H3DU.Math.md">H3DU.Math</a><br>A collection of math functions for working with vectors, matrices, quaternions, and other mathematical objects.
-* <a href="H3DU.MatrixStack.md">H3DU.MatrixStack</a><br>H3DU.MatrixStack is a class that implements a stack of 4x4 transformation matrices.
 * <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a><br>A geometric mesh in the form of buffer objects.
 * <a href="H3DU.Meshes.md">H3DU.Meshes</a><br>Contains methods that create meshes of various geometric shapes and solids.